Shropshire Holiday July 2007 - page 1

 |

-Beside the Shropshire Canal at Blists Hill is a canal-side mine,
+Beside the Shropshire Canal at Blists Hill is a canal-side mine, pit

-visible on the far right.
+Bridge, just visible (yes, just) on the far right above.

 |